 The application process typically can take 1-2 days, once the City of Safford receives submittals for interconnection agreement and permit application.

 Our current policy does not reimburse a dollar amount for solar.
 If our customers generate excess KWH we carry over the “credit” to the next billing cycle.
-At the end of the calendar year these totals are zeroed out.

 You will receive two (2) bills from the City of Safford once you go to solar.
 You will receive one bill that shows all your other services charges and a net metering bill.
 The reason for this is we must split out to keep track of your electric usage and credit.
 Our current billing system does not allow for it to distinguish that you can only receive a credit on your electric and not all your services.